crobardet/crobardet.github.io/_publications/DBLP:conf_dsaa_LonjarretRPAA20.md

 ---
-title: "Why Should {I} Trust This Item?
+title: "Why Should I Trust This Item?
 Explaining the Recommendations of any Model"
 date: 2020-01-01
 venue: 'IEEE International Conference on Data Science and Advanced Analytics, DSAA'
 category: conferences